Is Hot Waxing Your Chain Worth It for Mountain Bikes?

 I'm using food-grade paraffin from the hardware store and a cheapo slow cooker off of Amazon.
 Nothing fancy, no PTFE (Teflon), my goal isn't maximum efficiency, it's just long-lasting lube that doesn't make a mess and keeps my drivetrain running.

-It works great in the dry, doesn't last in the wet, but I'll still do it on new chains.
+Here's the TLDR summary: It works great in the dry, doesn't last at all in the wet, but I'll still do it on new chains.

-I've got 250 road and trainer miles on my Norco Search, and it's going strong.
+I've got 500+ road and trainer miles on my Norco Search "gravel" bike, and it's going strong.
 A few damp rides, but with fenders so the chain hasn't been doused.

 Hot wax does a great job of helping your chain avoid rust here during wet Seattle riding, which is everything but summer.
 It also works really, really well as a base for Squirt or other wax drop-on lubes.